sudosu404/tailnet-cli/README.md

 A lightweight proxy manager built on Tailscale's tsnet library that enables multiple HTTPS services on a Tailnet via a single TOML configuration file.

+> **Security Note**: tsbridge is designed for use in relatively trusted environments like home labs and development networks.
+It is not intended for security-critical production deployments.
+See [THREAT_MODEL.md](THREAT_MODEL.md) for details.

 ## Features

 - **Single Binary**: Easy deployment with no external dependencies